StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 If you want to start looking deeper into how programs are viewed by the operating system or need more advanced tools to track down memory related issues, these advanced commands can help.

-With a bigger picture of how things work under the covers, it helps a lot in understanding crash dumps, stack traces or output from memory analysis tools like Valgrind.
+With a better understanding of the underlying memory layout helps in understanding crash dumps, stack traces or output from memory analysis tools like Valgrind.

 You can use `(gdb) x` to view memory in various format and for many things it will be the best option.
 With being able to view the memory in a nice hex/text view adds another tool to your debugging repertoire.

-A last tip.
+A final tip.
 If a symbol has non alphanumeric characters in it, you can still use it with `x` or other commands by placing it in single quotes.

 ```
 memview 'malloc@plt'